Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - `thumbnail.ahk` => downloads the thumbnail and places it in `[ptf.comms]\[ClientName]\口 thumbnails`
 - `video.ahk`     => downloads the video and saves it in the path provided.
 If the passed URL is from youtube, the file will be reencoded to `h264` for compatibility with NLE's
 - `vfx.ahk`       => downloads the video and saves it in the path provided.
 If the passed URL is from youtube, the file will be reencoded to `h264` for compatibility with NLE's
+- `projVideo.ahk` => downloads the video and saves it in the path of the currently active project.
+If the passed URL is from youtube, the file will be reencoded to `h264` for compatibility with NLE's
+- `projAudio.ahk` => downloads the audio and saves it in the path of the currently active project.
+***

+## Lock Scripts
+These scripts are designed to trigger `prem.excalibur.lockTracks()`
 ***

 ## Preview scripts